-If you use WPVivid for backups or migrations, you need to check your version immediately.
+If you use WPVivid for backups or site migration, you need to check your version immediately.
 This guide covers what the vulnerability is, how to determine if you’re affected, exact steps to fix it, and WP-CLI commands to audit your installation.

 What Is CVE-2026-1357?